bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 statement.
 And the function could be called something like hide sub menus or something like that.
 And, yeah, so see if you can make that function and make that work.
-And in the next lesson, we&apos;ll look at my solution for how I made it work.
+And in the next lesson, we&apos;ll look at my solution for how I made it work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-14">1.14 Challenge 7 Solution (2:39)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->